-James Camper has a grasp of the issues in entertainment, politics, legal cases, and hot social topics and seeks to use his platform to render honest commentary on said issues and topics.
+James Camper has a firm grasp of the issues in entertainment, politics, law, and hot topics.
+James seeks to use his platform to render his brutally honest commentary on said issues and topics.

-Whether he is hosting an event and being a funny personality, or whether he is giving his assertive views on more serious topics, James has endured many forms of broadcasting and has shown that he is a captivating presence that has mastered the art of entertaining audiences.
+Whether he is being a humorous personality at an event, or whether he is giving his assertive views on a range of issues, James has shown that he is a captivating presence that has mastered the art of entertaining versatile audiences.

-He began his broadcasting endeavors on the campus of Georgia Southern University as the founder and host of ‘The Express Lane Talk Show.'
-Since then, he has gone on to appear on national television, national radio, and his shows have become a YouTube sensation.
+He began his broadcasting endeavors on the campus of Georgia Southern University, as the founder and host of ‘The Express Lane Talk Show.'
+Since then, he has gone on to appear on national television and radio, and his content has been featured on major blogs and platforms.

 Among many other appearances, to name a few, he has appeared on CNN’s sister-network, HLN, and Sean ‘Diddy’ Combs’ Revolt TV to lend his commentary and personal wittiness to a plethora of different topics that are affecting our society today.

-At such a young age, James has already shown that he is a true visionary and that he possesses exactly what is needed to be America’s next top personality, host, commentator, and overall broadcaster.
+James has shown that he is a true visionary and that he possesses exactly what is needed to be America’s next top personality, host, commentator and overall broadcaster.

 He has worked directly in collaboration with several entertainment industry favorites, such as Mathew Knowles, Phaedra Parks, Tami Roman and Momma Dee.